fyyqq/jobshort/README.md

-# jobshort-app

-## Jobshort - Online Service Marketplace
+# Jobshort - Online Service Marketplace

 Jobshort is a web-based application that aims to facilitate freelancers in selling their services to buyers.
 This application is built using HTML, CSS, JavaScript, Bootstrap, PHP, and Laravel.